iot-lab-kiit/HealthyWays/README.md

 <a name="tasks"></a>
 ## Choose from these Tasks

+1.Create Login/Signup page UI

-1.Calorie Calculator UI :  Create the calorie calculator screen as depicted below (name it `activity_calorie_calculator.xml`).
+2.Calorie Calculator UI :  Create the calorie calculator screen as depicted below (name it `activity_calorie_calculator.xml`).

 <img src="https://github.com/iot-lab-kiit/HeathyWays/blob/master/image_assest/2.jpg" width="200" height="300"/>&emsp; &emsp; &emsp;

-2. Calorie Calculator Button UI : Create a Button UI for calorie calculator.
+3. Calorie Calculator Button UI : Create a Button UI for calorie calculator.
 Sample buttons example in below attached image.
 Use appropriate icon for calorie and the button created must match the theme of the app.
 (Create a seperate xml file in `layout` folder with name `calorie_button.xml`)

 <img src="https://github.com/iot-lab-kiit/HeathyWays/blob/master/image_assest/1.jpg" width="300" height="200"/>&emsp; &emsp; &emsp;

-3. Calorie Calculator History Card UI : Create a card for history of calorie tool.
+4. Calorie Calculator History Card UI : Create a card for history of calorie tool.
 There are two images attached one hand made shows what to add and other shows how to be made.

 <img src="https://github.com/iot-lab-kiit/HeathyWays/blob/master/image_assest/3.jpg" width="300" height="200"/>&emsp; &emsp; &emsp;<img src="https://github.com/iot-lab-kiit/HeathyWays/blob/master/image_assest/4.jpg" width="300" height="200"/>&emsp; &emsp; &emsp;

-4.Any possible UI updates.
+5.Any possible UI updates.

-5.Refer to [issues](https://github.com/iot-lab-kiit/HeathyWays/issues) for more tasks.
+6.Refer to [issues](https://github.com/iot-lab-kiit/HeathyWays/issues) for more tasks.

-6.Any other useful updates that comes to your mind.
+7.Any other useful updates that comes to your mind.

 <a name="about_developers"></a>
 ## About IoT Labs,KIIT